3 Top Reasons Why People Don’t Hire Virtual Assistants

 My remedy to prospective clients?

-For the web based applications like gmail, all you need to do to hand off your calendar, contacts, email, etc, is give your your login information or share your calendars with them.
+For the web based applications like gmail, all you need to do to hand off your calendar, contacts, email, etc, is give your Virtual Assistant your login information or share your calendars with them.

 43%: Concerned about price